AayushBade14/CVZ-Cubes-v-s-Zombies/README.md

 # -----------CVZ-Cubes-v-s-Zombies-----------
 CVZ: Cube vs Zombies is an interactive shooting game built from scratch using C and the SDL2 library.
 Test your skills with a working menu system, a full-fledged health system, shooting with ammo count, random loot drops, a variety of enemies, and an area unlock system.
 Dive into this action-packed survival challenge!
+I built this as a Major Project in my introduction to computer-science course (ICS-1010) in IIT Jodhpur.

 # -----------REQUIREMENTS-----------